mounimRhouli/2024-InnovAI-Hackathon/README.md

 2. **User Insights**: Data on how users interact with the system, which will guide future improvements.
 3. **Extensible Framework**: The system will be designed to expand into other service areas (restaurants, attractions, transport) in the future.
 4. **Documentation**: Clear instructions on how to set up and use the recommendation system.

+Here are the next steps in a simpler format:

+## Next Steps

+1. **Build the MVP**
+   - Finalize the hotel recommendation system with essential features like budget, preferences, and location-based suggestions.

+2. **Test with Users**
+   - Share the MVP with students, teachers, and schools to gather feedback.

+3. **Add More Features**
+   - Enhance the system based on user feedback, adding more personalized options and improving the interface.

+4. **Beta Launch**
+   - Launch the beta version to a wider audience and continue improving the system based on real-world usage.